iggyzuk/htmx_projects/README.md

 # HTMX Projects

+This is a collection of htmx projects, mostly for learning purposes but can also be used as a reference.

-Run with command: `cargo watch -x 'run --bin htmx_infinite_scroll'`
+Run with command: `make wordle`, `make crud`, `make inf-scroll` Or without makefile: `cargo run --bin htmx_infinite_scroll`